 Alyssa is the Chief Visionary Officer (CVO) of EVT (Empowering Veterinary Teams) where she oversees the content development, clinical skills training, and overall vision of the company.
 She co-founded EVT to provide training programs, materials & coaching/learning opportunities for veterinary practices, as well as content development and training directives for veterinary industry service providers.
 The EVTeam consists of veterinary professionals, industry leaders & coaches.

 Alyssa graduated from the University of Rhode Island with a BS in Marine Biology which led her to the education/conservation track.
 Ultimately her desire to learn and do more led her to transition to the veterinary field where she attained an AS in Veterinary Technology from Manor College and added CVT to her credentials.

 She has 18 years of veterinary experience and has worked in numerous sectors of the industry.
 Throughout her tenure she has held multiple leadership roles including Lead Veterinary Technician, Adjunct Professor and Education & Development Coordinator.

-Alyssa’s love of teaching and her passion for the education, evolution & empowerment of the support team members in veterinary medicine led to the launch of EVT in October of 2019.
-Throughout the past year she has worked with many amazing teams throughout our profession in North America, spoken at multiple national conferences, co-authored a guidebook, written several articles, and been on multiple podcasts.
+Throughout the past few years, Alyssa has worked with many amazing teams in our profession all over North America, spoken at multiple national conferences, co-authored a guidebook, written a textbook chapter & several articles, and has also been featured on multiple podcasts.

 Addie Reinhard, DVM, MS